valoran-M/Arrakis/doc/instr.md

 Warning :

-    The coding of instructions implies that the immediate is coded on 12 bits, there are pseudo instructions to avoid certain errors.
+    The coding of instructions implies that the immediate is coded on 12 bits, there are pseudo instructions to avoid some mistake.

 ### Normal